-What is NIL in college sports?
+What does NIL stand for?
 NCAA athletes with the biggest endorsement deals

-A significant change in the college sports landscape has been made with the decision to allow athletes to earn money from their name, image, and likeness.
+A significant change in the college sports landscape has been made with the decision to allow athletes to earn money from sponsors.

 If you don’t understand the situation surrounding NIL money and college athletes, then no need to worry, as we’ve got the low down on what it’s all about.

 College athletes can now rejoice after decades worth of petitions finally saw the NCAA change its policies where earning NIL money is concerned.
 In the wake of the monumental decision, universities and major brands across the country have been in a frenzy to understand just what said changes mean and, more importantly, how they can benefit from them.
 Indeed, that fervor is not just limited to those institutions, with athletes scrambling nationwide to get an understanding of exactly what they can and can’t do where NIL money is concerned.

 There is, of course, a great deal of information out there regarding the signing of NIL endorsement deals, but it should be noted that there is much less available in terms of how an athlete can acquire a NIL deal and moreover, just how much one can be worth.
 With that said, we aim to answer those questions and a few more, so join us for a look at how NIL money works in the college game today.